joaquim25/Final-CS-50/README.md

-A React Online Educational Website I've made for CS50X Final Project
+# A React Online Educational Website I've made for CS50X Final Project

-Video Demo:
+### Video Demo:

-Description:
+### Description:
 This is an online educational website built using React and ReactStrap.
-The website provides various modules for learners to choose from and learn at their own pace.
+Easy to append more components and functionalities in the future, as of now it is a SPA containing 6 components (Header, hero, companies, courses, testimonial and footer).
+I've decided to follow up on the project I've made of Week 8 but this time tried an approach with React because I wanted to explore its potential.

-Features
+#### Features
-Responsive design
+-Responsive design

-Installation
+##### Installation
 To run the website locally, you need to have Node.js and npm installed on your computer.
 Once you have Node.js and npm installed, follow the steps below:

 Clone the repository